DenisHepting/BootstrapSnippets/TerminalStuff.md

 // remove origin and add new origin if already exists git remote rm origin

+// at the first pull to merge the different directories git pull origin branchname --allow-unrelated-histories

 git push origin master

 git pull origin master